top of page

 Assorted baked goods on a wooden table.
 Includes scones in a basket, a layered cake, crumbles, and brownies on "The Riverside" paper.

 After your walk, head to Riverside Café in Chollerford.
-This cosy riverside spot has amazing homemade cakes, bakes, and toasties—just the thing to refuel after your wander.
+This café that sits next to the river has the most amazing homemade cakes, bakes, and toasties, just the thing to refuel after your wander.
+My favourites are the chocolate cake and the lemon cheese cake.
 If the sun’s out, grab a seat outside.

-Also, if you fancy a dip, Chollerford is a great place to go wild water swimming.
-The water here is relatively calm and shallow, and so good for beginners and experienced swimmers.
+If you fancy a dip, Chollerford is also a great place to go wild water swimming.
+The water here is relatively calm and shallow, and therefore a good choice for beginners and experienced swimmers.
 The water can be accessed between the bridge and the George Hotel via the small landing on the hotel grounds.

-A little further west—about 4 miles—lies Brocolitia and the Temple of Mithras, a Roman temple dedicated to the god Mithras dating back to the 3rd century.
+A little further west (about 4 miles) lies Brocolitia and the Temple of Mithras, a Roman temple dedicated to the god Mithras, dating back to the 3rd century.
 Mithraism was a mysterious cult that flourished across the Roman Empire between the 1st and 4th centuries CE.
-It was deeply secretive, so there’s still a lot we don’t know about its practices.
+It was deeply secretive, so there’s still a lot that is unknown about its practices.
 What we do know is that it was steeped in ritual, followed a strict hierarchy, and excluded women entirely.
 Mithraism was especially popular among Roman soldiers, who were drawn to its emphasis on loyalty, order and initiation.

 Open year-round.
 Free entry.